 10.4 Offset.
 Each party reserves to itself all rights, set-offs, counterclaims and other remedies and defenses (to the extent not expressly herein waived or denied) which such party has or may be entitled to arising from or out of this Agreement.
 All outstanding transactions and the obligations to make payment in connection therewith or under this Agreement may be offset against each other, set off or recouped therefrom.
+Additionally, in the event of a Triggering Event by the Affected Party, the Notifying Party shall have the right to set-off and net any and all amounts owed by the Notifying Party and its affiliates to the Affected Party and its affiliates under any and all agreements against any and all amounts receivable by the Notifying Party and its affiliates from the Affected Party and its affiliates under any and all agreements including this agreement.

 10.5 Collateral Requirement/Termination Payment Threshold.
 If at any time and from time to time during the term of this Agreement (and nothwithstanding whether a Triggering Event has occurred) the Termination Payment that would be owed to a Party in respect of all Transactions then outstanding should exceed $10,000,000, such party as the beneficiary party may request the other party to establish a letter of credit as the account party in an amount equal to the Termination Payment in excess of $10,000,000 (rounding upwards for any fractional amount to the next $500,000), or such other collateral as may be reasonably acceptable to the beneficiary party.
 The letter of credit or other collateral shall be delivered within two Business Days of the date of such notice.
-On a Monthly basis, such letter of credit may be increased or reduced correspondingly to the amount of such excess Termination Payment (rounding upwards for any fractional amount to the next $500,000).

-10.6 Definitions As used herein, “Material Adverse Change” means with respect to EnergyOne, EnergyOne shall have long-term debt unsupported by third party credit enhancement that is rated by Standard & Poors Corporation below BBB- or (ii) with respect to Enron, Enron shall have long- term debt unsupported by third party credit enhancement that is rated by Standard & Poors Corporation below BBB-.
+10.6 Definitions As used herein, “Material Adverse Change” means with respect to EnergyOne, the occurrence of either (a) UtiliCorp United Inc. shall have long-term debt unsupported by third party credit enhancement that is rated by Standard & Poors Corporation below BBB- or (b) UtiliCorp United Inc. ceases to be the general partner of EnergyOne or (ii) with respect to Enron, Enron Corp. shall have long- term debt unsupported by third party credit enhancement that is rated by Standard & Poors Corporation below BBB-.

 ARTICLE 11.
 TAXES

 11.1 As between the parties, SELLER shall be responsible for payment of all taxes, including but not limited to ad valorem, excise, severance, production, or any other taxes, license or fees assessed by any taxing jurisdiction with respect to the Gas prior to the time such Gas is delivered to BUYER at the Delivery Point(s).
-BUYER will be responsible for payment of all taxes including but not limited to sales, use, gross receipts or any other taxes, license or fees assessed by any taxing jurisdiction after accepting delivery of the Gas at the Delivery Point(s).
+BUYER will be responsible for payment of all taxes including but not limited to sales, use, gross receipts or any other taxes, license or fees assessed by any taxing jurisdiction upon and after accepting delivery of the Gas at the Delivery Point(s).

 11.2 The party responsible for paying the tax as provided in ¶11.1 shall also remit the tax to the appropriate taxing authority and file the required returns unless otherwise provided by law or upon agreement of the parties.
 In such case, the party otherwise responsible for payment of the tax as described in ¶11.1 shall provide to the party responsible for remitting the tax all information necessary to make proper and timely payments and to file the required returns.